grouparoo/grouparoo/plugins/@grouparoo/files-local/README.md

 # @grouparoo/files-local

-Store Grouparoo files on your local hard drive.
+A [Grouparoo](https://www.grouparoo.com) plugin that stores files on your local hard drive.

+## Installation

+In your Grouparoo project, run `grouparoo install @grouparoo/files-local`.

 ## Configuration